Non-Hermitian quantum mechanics approach for extracting and emulating continuum physics based on bound-state-like calculations: Detailed description: Three-body demonstrations

 \subsubsection{Emulation in $(\Re E, \Im E, \lamtwo, \lambda_4)$ with fixed sources}

-We expand the emulations in Sec.~\ref{subsubsec:three-body_emul_E_lam4_source_fixed} by varying both $\lamtwo$ and $\lamfour$ in $H$ but still using the same sources as in Sec.~\ref{subsec:three-body-fixedH-fixedsources}. $\Im E^{tr}_\alpha$ is fixed to either $3$ or $10$ MeV, when we sample the training points in $(\Re E, \lamtwo, \lamfour)$ space.
-In all the results presented here, we sampled $N_b = 60$ training points.
-Again, $\Neff$ is smaller.
+I expand the emulations in Sec.~\ref{subsubsec:three-body_emul_E_lam4_source_fixed} by varying both $\lamtwo$ and $\lamfour$ in $H$ but still using the same sources as in Sec.~\ref{subsec:three-body-fixedH-fixedsources}. $\Im E^\mathrm{tr}_\alpha$ is fixed to either $3$ or $10$ MeV, when I sample the training points in the $(\Re E, \lamtwo, \lamfour)$ space.
+For all the results presented here, a $N_b = 60$ number of training points are sampled.
+But, as before, $\Neff$ is smaller.
 The results based on the AAA algorithm are not shown, as the results are qualitatively similar to the AAA results in Sec.~\ref{subsubsec:three-body_emul_E_lam4_source_fixed}.

-Fig.~\ref{fig:spectra_fixSvaryallpot} shows emulated spectra at different $(\lamfour,\lamtwo)$ values (shown in each panel title).
-The spectra from $\Im E^{tr}_\alpha = 3$ and $10$ MeV emulators are contrasted in each panel.
+Figure~\ref{fig:spectra_fixSvaryallpot} and its extension in the SM~\cite{Zhang:2024gac_SM} plot emulated spectra at different $(\lamfour,\lamtwo)$ values (provided in each panel title).
+The spectra from $\Im E^\mathrm{tr}_\alpha = 3$ and $10$ MeV emulators are contrasted in each panel.
 From left to right, $\lamtwo$ increases from $-2$ to $0.2$.
 Accordingly, the dimer becomes less bound in the first two columns and then becomes unbound in the last two; the particle-dimer threshold moves to the right and eventually merges with the three-particle threshold.
-The three-body bound states also become less bound and could even disappear.
-From top to bottom, $\lamfour$ increase from $-0.2$ to $0.2$.
-Generally, the three-body bound states become less bound and eventually disappear.
+See the SM~\cite{Zhang:2024gac_SM} for more results with increasing $\lamfour$, where the three-body bound states become less bound and eventually disappear.

 The emulators reproduce the noted variations of the spectrum properties well.
 However, in the 3rd column, where a near-threshold resonance exists---to the left of the threshold, it is still on the 2nd Riemann sheet according to the discretized {\BCT}s and thus does not show up in the emulator spectra (see one of the two insets).
-We then perform a second analysis in each panel, which is the same as the analysis done in Fig.~\ref{fig:spectra_fixSfixpot_lam2_-0.7_lam4_-0.2_wBCrotated}, to ``rotate'' the {\BCT}s even further away from the real axis ($\theta_\mathrm{\BCT} = 3\pi/4$).
+I then perform a second analysis in each panel, which is the same as the analysis done in Fig.~\ref{fig:spectra_fixSfixpot_lam2_-0.7_lam4_-0.2_wBCrotated}, to ``rotate'' the {\BCT}s even further away from the real axis ($\theta_{\mathrm{\BCT}} = 3\pi/4$).
 As shown in the other inset in each panel, the resonance state emerges and agrees well with the exact result.